pkryger/difftastic.el/README.md

 ## Configuration

-To configure the `difftastic` commands in `magit-diff` prefix, use the following code snippet in your Emacs configuration:
+To configure `difftastic` commands in `magit-diff` prefix, use the following code snippet in your Emacs configuration:

 ```emacs-lisp
 (require 'difftastic)